Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture toward the total required count, capped at one third.
+One urinal counts as one fixture and may not exceed one-third of the required total.

 Large-Crew Step